■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■

 It may be precisely this hospitality to contradiction in Bunyan, this dream-possibility of seeing the same road from two contrary perspectives, that his successors have found so useful.
 Freud wrote that a major attribute of dreams is that in them the whole category of “contraries and contradictions” is “simply disregarded”: situations that in real life would be mutually exclusive must in interpreting a dream be given equal weight, added up as supplements rather than logically reconciled:

-Indeed, Bunyan’s portrayal of dreaming is in itself dreamlike in its contradiction.
+“No” seems not to exist as far as dreams are concerned.
+They show a particular preference for combining contraries into a unity or for representing them as one and the same thing.
+(929)Indeed, Bunyan’s portrayal of dreaming is in itself dreamlike in its contradiction.
 For the narrative so enticingly offered to readers as two compelling dreams repeatedly warns readers (in passages later recalled by Baum) of the dangers risked by pilgrims who fall asleep on Enchanted Ground.

 Baum and Burroughs revisit episodes in Bunyan’s plot, but more importantly they adapt Bunyan’s contradictory portrayal of characters who are at once realistic (speaking a racy contemporary English) and didactic/symbolic.
 Broadly enough conceived to work as archetypes──the little girl, the man of action──Dorothy Gale and John Carter at the same time exhibit, as do Christiana and Christian, distinct personalities and a nimble mother-wit.